winitzki/scall/tutorial/programming_dhall.md

 #### Example of a co-inductive type: Streams

-Consider the greatest fixed point of the recursion scheme for `List`:
+Consider the greatest fixpoint of the recursion scheme for `List`:

 ```dhall
 let F = λ(a : Type) → λ(r : Type) → < Nil | Cons : { head : a, tail : r } >